MathieuFortune/mathieufortune.github.io/_posts/2019-11-30-my-design-process.markdown

 {% include lazy-image.html src="/images/my-design-process-cov.jpg" alt="Picture cover of the article" caption="My design process" figClass="" %}

-Let’s see the design process behind creating a website for a fictitious jet ski rental company based in Miami, FL.
-This behind the scene will display the different steps that lead me to create a website.
+Join me as I walk you through the design process I applied to create a website for a make-believe jet ski rental company in Miami, FL.
+I'll take you behind the scenes to reveal the steps that guided me in crafting the website's design.

 ### Competitor Analysis

-At the beginning of the project, we conduct a competitor analysis to determine how our website will compare with its competitors.
-When we design a product for an audience we are not used to working with, it’s good to look at the competitors to find some first insights.
+To initiate the project, I performed a competitor analysis to gauge how our website would stand against others.
+This step was particularly enlightening, as designing for an audience I'm not usually acquainted with necessitated an understanding of the competitive landscape to retrieve initial insights.

-To find those competitors, we are typing the most obvious keywords in our minds in the Google search bar.
-The auto-complete feature of the Google search bar is also a good way to find the most typed research about a specific topic:
+My search for competitors started with a simple approach: typing the most obvious keywords into Google and seeing what popped up.
+I also leveraged Google's auto-complete functionality, which helped identify the most frequently searched queries:

 - Jet ski rental Miami
 - Jet ski tour Miami
 - Water activities Miami
 - …

-For our jet ski rental website, we found out that the competitors are big websites like Trip Advisor, Groupon, Yelp, "top 10" websites, and small businesses.

-Websites like Trip Advisor or Yelp are a good source of information as we can read customer reviews and learn more about what they liked and disliked.
-That's a first data entry to build our personas too.
+This search led me to discover a range of competitors from large-scale sites like TripAdvisor, Groupon, and Yelp to smaller, niche websites.

+I sifted through platforms like TripAdvisor and Yelp for customer reviews.
+The insights from these reviews were crucial—they were my initial stepping stones to creating user personas.

-Small businesses' websites are an excellent intel source to find any specific feature we might skip during the ideation phase to get a sense of what's currently available to the customer and a first data entry to eventually build a lean canvas.
+The websites of smaller local businesses were equally informative.
+They provided a clear view of specific features we might overlook in the ideation phase and presented a current snapshot of what was on offer to customers —- key information for building a lean canvas.

 ### User research

 {% include lazy-image.html src="/images/case-study-jet-ski-rental-topics-map.jpg" alt="User research" caption="Topics maps and questions draft" figClass="" %}

-To start the research, we create topic maps of words and phrases that come to mind when we think of jet skiing in Miami.
-These topics maps will be used as references to create a user survey, which will be sent out online to various potential users.
+My research began with developing a topic map filled with words and ideas that come to mind when thinking about jet skiing in Miami.
+This map laid the groundwork for a user survey that I distributed online to a pool of potential users.
-We can find some common threads with the survey responses that give us a better picture of the user's potential pain points, expectations, and what we can show on our website.
+The survey responses highlighted recurring themes, giving me a clearer picture of potential user pain points, expectations, and preferences for the website's content.

-Survey responses can lead us to the direction we know we need to take with our website.

-We can also use the questions in the survey as a start for in-person qualitative interviews.
+I also used the survey questions as a jumping-off point for in-person qualitative interviews.

-Qualitative interviews are best suited to understand more deeply users' needs and ways of thinking.
-It involves more listening and empathy than just blunt questions and answers for an online survey.

-With all this information, we usually also gain some insights we would have not fully consider before.
+Qualitative interviews are invaluable for a deeper understanding of users' needs and thought processes.
+They require more than just the act of asking questions—they demand active listening and empathy, often revealing insights that a straightforward survey might not capture.

 {% include lazy-image.html src="/images/case-study-jet-ski-rental-results-survey.png" alt="Survey's responses" caption="Survey's responses" figClass="" %}